Block access to your Google service on a lost device

 Wipe a mobile device

-If the mobile device is managed by Google Mobile Management and synchronization is turned on, you can remotely remove data from the device.
+If the mobile device is managed by Google endpoint management and synchronization is turned on, you can remotely remove data from the device.
 You can choose to remove all data or only data for your Google service.
 The user’s Google data will still be available through a web browser and other authorized mobile devices.

 Revoke authorized access